 Finding a reason to call, other than just to sell them something, is a really big help.
 Find a compelling event or trigger.
-It may be something as simple as seasonal which changes people’s buying habits and their needs.
+It may be something as simple as seasonal, which changes people’s buying habits and their needs.
 It could be a significant local or world event.
 Or it may be a business change or regulatory change that compels buyers to look again.
-If you can associate the call with a trigger event that gives justification for the call and removes some initial inertia in the mind of the target.
-Also, by being aware of what is going on you are more informed and able to deal with any questions that may come back to you as a result.
+If you can, associate the call with a trigger event that gives justification for the call and removes some initial inertia in the mind of the target.
+Also, by being aware of what is going on in their market you are more informed and able to deal with any questions that may come back to you as a result.

 Before you begin